banbar/building_footprints/Readme.md

 * Right-click on `self_buildings`and click `Toggle Editing`.
 * Start digitizing the polygons that contain a point-of-interest (POI).
 The IDs must match with the POI ID.
 * Once you have digitised the four buildings, right-click on the layer again, and press `Toggle Editing` once more to save your changes.
-* Upload the saved GeoJSON file.
+* Save the GeoJSON file and upload it to Google Forms.